 Typically, the terminology, 3D virtual tour, is used to describe the capturing of existing properties that are on the market through Matterport technology.
 However, what about properties that are under construction or half-finished during this global lock-down.

 With the fate of construction sites up in the air at the moment, it becomes a difficult task to communicate and visualise a new scheme while the plans are on paper.

 To combat this, property developers, interior designers, and real estate agents are using tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.

 Off-plans 360 virtual tours allow a user to move through the future planned space from point to point of internal and external areas.
 These 360 tours give users a fully immersive experience and are designed to a photo-realistic standard.

 In an industry where time is money, it has become imperative to generate as many pre-sales as possible which is especially important with delays in construction and launch dates.

 The virtual spaces are produced to a photorealistic standard with full ‘virtual staging’ based on interior design layouts.
-This allows developers and their real estate agents bring a ‘virtual’ show house, apartment, office or retail space to market well ahead of actual construction.
+This allows developers and their real estate agents to bring a ‘virtual’ show house, apartment, office, or retail space to market well ahead of actual construction.